guaix-ucm/numina/doc/user/cli.rst

    File with the instrument description

-.. option:: --obsblock filename
+.. option:: --parameters filename

-   File with the observing block description
+   File with the description of the parameters of the recipe

 .. option:: --basedir path